Skip to main content

 Description

-There is a cross site scripting vulnerability in the Esri Portal for ArcGIS Experience Builder 11.1 and below on Windows and Linux that allows a remote, unauthenticated attacker to create a crafted link which when clicked could potentially execute arbitrary JavaScript code in the victim’s browser.
-The privileges required to execute this attack are low.
+There is a cross‑site scripting (XSS) vulnerability in Esri Portal for ArcGIS Experience Builder versions 11.1 and below on Windows and Linux that allows a remote, authenticated attacker with low‑privileged access to create a crafted link which, when clicked, could potentially execute arbitrary JavaScript code in the victim’s browser.
+Exploitation requires basic authenticated access but does not require elevated or administrative privileges, indicating low privileges are required.

 AI-Powered Analysis